Ajwain Paratha (Carom Seeds Flatbread)

 Brush oil again and then fold to make a triangle.

-Dust and roll again to make a 5-inch triangle.
+Dust with dry flour and roll again to make a 5-inch triangle.
 The paratha should not be as thin as the roti.
 It should be a little thick.
 The sides should be thinner than the center.

 Cook until brown spots appear on the bottom side.